FOSSEE/sees/ult/Using_Linux_Tools.rst

 As in "free beer".
 Linux can be downloaded in its entirety from the Internet completely for free.
 No registration fees, no costs per user, free updates, and freely available source code in case you want to change the behavior of your system.
 Most of all, Linux is free as in "free speech":
-The license commonly used is the GNU Public License (GPL).
-The license says that anybody who may want to do so, has the right to change Linux and eventually to redistribute a changed version, on the one condition that the code is still available after redistribution.
-In practice, you are free to grab a kernel image and sell the new code, as long as your customers can still have a copy of that code.

 - Linux is portable to any hardware platform: